syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/CI-license-validation.md

 * If the ValidateLicense() method returns false, there will be invalid license errors in deployment due to either an invalid license key or an incorrect assembly or package version that is referenced in the project.
 Please ensure that all the referenced Syncfusion<sup style="font-size:70%">&reg;</sup> assemblies or NuGet packages are all on the same version as the license key’s version before deployment.

-## Validate the License Key By Using the Unit Test Project
+## Validate the License Key by Using a Unit Test Project

 * To create a unit test project in Visual Studio, choose **File -> New -> Project** from the menu.
-This opens a new dialog for creating a new project.
-Filtering the project type by Test or typing Test as a keyword in the search option can help you to find available unit test projects.
-Select the appropriate test framework (such as MSTest, NUnit, or xUnit) that best suits your need.
+This opens a dialog for creating a new project.
+Filter the project type by **Test** or type **Test** as a keyword in the search box to find available unit test project templates.
+Select the test framework (such as MSTest, NUnit, or xUnit) that best suits your needs.

 ![Unit Test Projects](licensing-images/unit-test-projects.png)

 * For more details on creating unit test projects in Visual Studio, refer to the [Getting Started with Unit Testing guide](https://learn.microsoft.com/en-us/visualstudio/test/getting-started-with-unit-testing?view=vs-2022&tabs=dotnet%2Cmstest#create-unit-tests).

+* Install the [Syncfusion.Licensing](https://www.nuget.org/packages/Syncfusion.Licensing) NuGet package in the unit test project, or reference `Syncfusion.Licensing.dll` from the Syncfusion<sup style="font-size:70%">&reg;</sup> installer.

-* Register the license key by calling the RegisterLicense("Your License Key") method with the license key in the unit test project.
+* Register the license key by calling `SyncfusionLicenseProvider.RegisterLicense("Your License Key")` in the unit test project.

-N> * Place the license key between double quotes.
-Also, ensure that Syncfusion.Licensing.dll is referenced in your project where the license key is being registered.
+N> Place the license key between double quotes.
+The `Syncfusion.Licensing` assembly must be referenced in the project where `RegisterLicense` is invoked.

-* Once the license key is registered, it can be validated by using the ValidateLicense("Platform.WPF", out var validationMessage) method.
+* Once the license key is registered, validate it by using the `ValidateLicense(platform, out var validationMessage)` method.
 This ensures that the license key is valid for the platform and version you are using.

-* For reference, please check the following example that demonstrates how to register and validate the license key in the unit test project.
+* The following example demonstrates how to register and validate the license key in an NUnit unit test project.

 {% tabs %}
 {% highlight c# %}
+using NUnit.Framework;
+using Syncfusion.Licensing;

+[TestFixture]
+public class SyncfusionLicenseTests
+{
+    [Test]
     public void TestSyncfusionWPFLicense()
     {
         var platform = Platform.WPF;
         // Register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key
         SyncfusionLicenseProvider.RegisterLicense("Your License Key");

         bool isValidLicense = SyncfusionLicenseProvider.ValidateLicense(platform, out var validationMessage);
+        Assert.That(isValidLicense, Is.True,
-	Assert.That(isValidLicense, Is.True, $"Validation failed for {platform}." + $" Validation Message: {validationMessage}");
+            $"Validation failed for {platform}.
+Validation Message: {validationMessage}");

         // Log validation messages to TestContext output if (isValidLicense)
         {
+            TestContext.Out.WriteLine(
-		TestContext.Out.WriteLine($"Platform {platform} is correctly licensed for version " + $"{typeof(SyncfusionLicenseProvider).Assembly.GetName().Version}");
+                $"Platform {platform} is correctly licensed for version " +
+                $"{typeof(SyncfusionLicenseProvider).Assembly.GetName().Version}");
         }
     }
+}
 {% endhighlight %}
 {% endtabs %}

-* Once the unit test is executed, if the license key validation passes for the specified platform, the output similar to the following will be displayed in the Test Explorer window.
+* Once the unit test is executed, if the license key validation passes for the specified platform, output similar to the following is displayed in the Test Explorer window.

 ![License Validation Success Message](licensing-images/unit-test-success-message.png)

-* If the license validation fails during unit testing, the following output will be displayed in the Test Explorer window.
+* If the license validation fails during unit testing, output similar to the following is displayed in the Test Explorer window.

 ![License Validation Failure Message](licensing-images/unit-test-failure-message.png)

-* License validation fails due to either an invalid license key or an incorrect assembly or package version that is referenced in the project.
-In such cases, verify that you are using the valid license key for the platform, and ensure the assembly or package versions referenced in the project match the version of the license key.
+* License validation fails because of an invalid license key, or because the assembly or package versions referenced in the project do not match the version of the license key.
+In such cases, verify that you are using a valid license key for the platform, and ensure the assembly or package versions referenced in the project match the license key's version.